 As far as possible any breaches of school uniform rules will be addressed by a gentle reminder or the child changing into borrowed items.
 Parents may be unaware of what their child has brought into school and so school staff will liaise with parents.
-Parents are expected to support the school's uniform policy.
+Parents are expected to support the school's uniform policy and must understand that children who are inappropriately dressed will be asked to change.